zhelenskiy/Kotcell/README.md

 * Expressiveness

   Simple things should be simply coded and simply understood.
 Hard things should be simply understood.
-  No boilerplate for simple things. *This also includes having some operators for ranges.*
+  No boilerplate for simple things. *This also includes having some helpful operators such as range-operators.*

 #### Highly wanted:
 * Static typing